1908 Pittsburgh Panthers football team: Season recap

 In July 1908, the Western University of Pennsylvania officially became the University of Pittsburgh.

 Hence, the cheers and songs emanating from the students at sporting contests had to be changed for the 1908 football season.
-In April, John A. Moorehead was hired to lead the football team for a second season.
+In April, John A. Moorhead was hired to lead the football team for a second season.
 He hired ex-quarterback Karl Swenson as assistant coach.
 At the 1907 season ending banquet Quince Banbury was chosen captain by his teammates.

 The drama in this offseason centered on a request by Washington & Jefferson University's Athletic Committee for the Western University of Pennsylvania to sign an agreement to adopt a one-year residency rule for their athletes.
 They stated that they would only make this request of the Western University of Pennsylvania.
 The WUP Athletic Committee declined and severed ties with all Washington & Jefferson athletic teams.
 Late in November the Red and Black changed their mind and begged for a post season football game with the University of Pittsburgh.
-The details were worked out between Alexander Silverman, the Graduate Manager of Athletics at Pitt and E. M. Murphy, the Graduate Manager of Athletics at Washington & Jefferson.
+The details were worked out between Alexander Silverman, the graduate manager of athletics at Pitt and E. M. Murphy, the graduate manager of athletics at Washington & Jefferson.
 The University of Pittsburgh Athletic Committee agreed to mend relations with the Red and Black and the eleventh game was added to the schedule.
 The main plus to come out of the pettiness and then total reversal shown by Washington & Jefferson's Athletic Department was a rivalry played for the next twenty-one straight years.
-In its second season under head coach John A. Moorehead, the team compiled an 8–3 record and outscored opponents by a total of 140 to 36.
-At the conclusion of the season Mr. Moorehead resigned as coach and went into business with his father.
+In its second season under head coach John A. Moorhead, the team compiled an 8–3 record and outscored opponents by a total of 140 to 36.
+At the conclusion of the season Mr. Moorhead resigned as coach and went into business with his father.